mlcommons/training/transformer/README.md

 # 3. Dataset/Environment
 ### Publication/Attribution
-WMT17 ende training and evaluation datasets

-TODO Authors
+We use WMT17 ende training for tranding, and we evaluate using the WMT 2014 English-to-German translation task.
+See http://statmt.org/wmt17/translation-task.html for more information.

 ### Data preprocessing
 We combine all the files together and subtokenize the data into a vocabulary.